 After a long weekend of work (conference proposals, VR projects, etc.), we were delighted to stumble upon Nancy Baker Cahill’s AR art project.
-There’s nothing like augmented reality to transform your workspace even if it’s nothing more than stepping inside an art studio – someone else’s work environment.
+There’s nothing like watching augmented reality transform your workspace – even if it’s as simple as stepping inside someone else’s art studio.

 The genius of AR is that it transforms space while keeping you spatial grounded.
-If VR is the full-blown HoloDeck, AR is the 21st-century version of the Pepper’s Ghost illusion in your hand.
+If VR is the full-blown HoloDeck, AR is the 21st-century version of a Pepper’s Ghost illusion in your hand.

 AR Art – a new model for public art

 In its initial iteration, the app enabled people around the world to see Baker Cahill’s works on paper and virtual reality drawings, which often focus on the human body as a site of struggle, as augmented reality—that is, transposed onto her viewers’ environment via their Androids, iPhones, and iPads.

 But wanting to push into the public AR art space, the 4th Wall app added a new feature last month, “Coordinates”.
 This is where Cahill’s AR art project takes a fascinating turn.

 “Coordinates,” . . . allows users to activate site-specific pieces by Baker Cahill and five participating artists—Tanya Aguiñiga, Beatriz Cortez, Kenturah Davis, Micol Hebron, and Debra Scacco—through their smartphones and tablets.
 With the exception of Hebron’s and Scacco’s works, all of the AR projects on “Coordinates” are based on already existing artworks.

 While the new pieces are site-specific, unlike many early AR apps there are – thankfully – no markers.
 Arrows within the app direct you toward the geo-located artworks that expand in size on your phone the closer you get to them.